Registration for Fall Programming Will Open

 If your field trip will conflict with your lunch schedule, we recommend having the students bring a picnic lunch to eat at the farm before or after your field trip.

-Cost: $230 for up to 40 students per field trip slot.
+Cost: $250 for up to 40 students per field trip slot.
 An invoice will be sent to you after your field trip.
+Each field trip slot can only accommodate up to 40 students.
+If you register for more than 40 students in one time slot, your booking will be canceled.

 Partner farms